02priyeshraj/Tomato_Restaurant_Management_Backend_System/README.md

 ## Have Suggestions or Issues?

 Feel free to open an issue or submit a pull request on GitHub.
-Let's make Bytekitchen even better together!
+Let's make Tomato even better together!